Mir-37/income-expense-manager/README.md

-# Income Expense Tracker
+# Income Expense Manager

 ## Description

-Income Expense Tracker App (version 1.0.0) is a simple console-based application that helps users track their incomes and expenses.
+Income Expense Manager App (version 1.0.0) is a simple console-based application that helps users track their incomes and expenses.
 Users can add entries for income, expenses, and categories, view total savings, and manage their financial data efficiently.
 It is a test project.
 I will try to scale it to test my skills.

 ## Requirements